The whole is greater than the sum of its parts.

 - There is a System Team per ART, and that team can effectively coordinate the solution integration and validation without additional help

-- There is a System Team only at the Value Stream Level, and that team can fulfill these responsibilities for the ART
+- There is a System Team only at the Large Solution Level, and that team can fulfill these responsibilities for the ART

-- There are System Teams both at the value stream level and within the release trains
+- There are System Teams both at the large solution level and within the release trains